MScholtes/XORFile/README.md

 And since this is a fun project, I paid attention to good performance in using ‘*Seek*’ (only the bytes to be changed are processed, not the entire file) and wrote it in 3 languages: C++, C# and Powershell.

 ## Powershell One Liner
-One liner to copy and paste to your console window
+One liner to copy and paste to your Powershell window

 First, set the name (and path) of the file you want to change in varable $N and the number of bytes you want to XOR in variable $B, e.g.
 ```powershell